ARTbio/genomic-analysis-test/README.md

 ## Time limit

 You have a maximum amount of 3 working days (Monday, Tuesday, Wednesday, Thursday and Wednesday) to send you report by any available methode.
 Thus, for example, if you receveid the invitation on Saturday at 2 pm, you should send back your analysis not latter than Wednesday 2 pm.
 Whereas no reporting will we taken into account beyond this limit, partial report available before this limit will of course be carefully considered.

+## Questions

+Any question should be raised exclusively using the [`Issues`](https://github.com/ARTbio/genomic-analysis-test/issues) fonctionnality of GitHub.
+No reponse regarding this test will be made by individual mailing.